 You can do an in-depth structured interview yourself, using our template.

-In only a couple of clicks, our useful tool to check motivation, strengths and development areas is yours.
 The tool is built to structure an interview in an organic and logical way.
 It will inspire your with ideas and targeted questions to check skill, culture and motivation fit.